OwenSims/OwenSims/PhD Thesis/Code/Empirical analysis/README.md

 ### 2.1 Real-world data

-Within this repository we are happy to publicly provide three network datasets used within the monograph.
+Within this repository we are happy to publicly provide four empirical network datasets used within the monograph.
 The first network dataset is the elite marriage network of Renaissance Florence, which has been used in various representations in a number of network-oriented academic articles.
 The data was originally sourced from Padgett and Ansell (1994).
 The static network consists of 32 families and 31 arcs, meaning that a number of families are singletons.
 Arguably these nodes could be disregarded from the analysis.

 ![Elite Florentine marriages](Florentine families/Images/marriageTopology.png "Elite Florentine marriages")